AppliedCryptoGroup/BIP32_Threshold_Wallets/readme.md

 ```bash
 go test ./...
 ```
-The tests will test the correctness of the implementation of the DDH-based threshold verifiable random function (TVRF) proposed by Galindo et al. ([link](https://eprint.iacr.org/2020/096.pdf)) as well as the correcntess of the derivation of hardened nodes using the TVRF.
+The tests will test the correctness of the implementation of the DDH-based threshold verifiable random function (TVRF) proposed by Galindo et al. ([eprint link](https://eprint.iacr.org/2020/096.pdf)) as well as the correctness of the derivation of hardened nodes using the TVRF.

 ### Benchmarks
 #### Derivation using a TVRF